 Baked Meatballs for Baby-Led Weaning

-Meatballs with hidden vegetables are an excellent food for baby-led weaning.
+Meatballs with hidden vegetables are an excellent food for starting solids with baby-led weaning.
 You can offer small cubes or mash into marinara or tomato sauce and offer on a preloaded spoon.
 Your baby will get iron, as well as protein and fiber.
 And lots of flavor they will love!

 These meatballs have vitamins A and C from the carrots and parsley, as well as fiber and protein.